Teaching loose leash walking

 Helping your dog achieve success

-There are times when you will be rushed (or distracted), or your dog too energetic or overwhelmed by certain distractions (e.g. children playing in the park) for either of you to be able to practice your training walk successfully.
-In these instances, using a humane walking tool on your dog (such as a head, pressure or front harness) can help him be successful and also prevent your dog backsliding from his previous learning sessions.
-Some owners use these tools temporarily in combination with training walks until their dogs no longer require them, others use them throughout their dogs’ life; the choice is yours.
-It’s also helpful to recognize that dogs are hard-wired to sniff, and if you never allow them to do so they can become frustrated and aroused.
-Create a cue you use periodically, such as “Go sniff,” to give your dog permission to investigate a particularly exciting smell (or exciting dog or person to visit).
+There are times when you will be rushed (or distracted), or your dog is too energetic or overwhelmed by certain distractions for either of you to be able to practice your training walk successfully.
+In these instances, using a humane walking tool on your dog (such as a Halti/gentle leader or a harness) can help them be successful and also prevent your dog from regressing from his previous learning sessions.

 Initially, it’s best to practice in short sessions (5 to 15 minutes) and to end it while you’re having some success and both having fun (yes, walking should be enjoyable!).
-Dogs want good stuff to happen and they repeat behaviours that they find rewarding.
-If your dog learns that polite walking turns you into a treat dispensing machine and gives him the opportunity to walk and sniff comfortably, your dog will learn to walk happily at your side (most of the time!).
+Dogs thrive on positive experiences and they repeat behaviours they find rewarding.
+If your dog learns that polite walking turns you into a treat dispensing machine and gives him the opportunity to walk and sniff comfortably, your dog will learn to walk happily at your side.